jremington/LSM9DS1-AHRS/README.md

 Mahony AHRS and Tilt Compensated Compass for Arduino and the LSM9DS1 sensor, written and tested for the Adafruit LSM9DS1 breakout board, using I2C connection on an Arduino Pro Mini.

 **UPDATE March 2021: a new Mahony filter is implemented**, which uses as reference directions **Up** and **West** (acceleration vector cross magnetic field vector), instead of using the unmodified direction of the Earth's magnetic field.
-It appears to converge more rapidly than the conventional approach as coded by Madgwick, presumably because the reference vectors are orthogonal.
+It appears to converge more rapidly than the conventional Mahony approach (as coded by SOH Madgwick), presumably because the reference vectors are orthogonal.

 Standard sensor orientation for Mahony fusion filter (Tait-Bryan angles) is X North (yaw=0) Y West and Z Up (NWU system).